metanorma/firelight/README.rst

 - Language support is limited.
 For now, tested with Japanese, English, French.
   The elements of the GUI are only in English for now.

+- Certain page contents, like MathML, are supported in degraded mode.

+  (ProseMirror node views are not initialized, since React ProseMirror library does not allow DOM nodes returned from ``toDOM()``, and for now PM schema does not handle converting MathML markup to PM array node spec.)

 - GHA only: LFS resolution for version other than current may be broken.
   It is required to specify ``with: { lfs: true }`` for the checkout step, and building any version other than the one checked out may lead to